Sinclair Broadcast Group

 2011 | Sinclair Broadcast Group acquired Ring of Honor (ROH), a professional wrestling promotion. |

-This contents of the box above is based on material from the Wikipedia article Sinclair Broadcast Group, which is released under the Creative Commons Attribution-ShareAlike 4.0 International License.
+This contents of the box above is based on material from the Wikipedia articles Sinclair Broadcast Group & List of stations owned or operated by Sinclair Broadcast Group, which are released under the Creative Commons Attribution-ShareAlike 4.0 International License.